 Internal stakeholders consist of Directors and Members of the Foundation and the six advisory committees.
-External stakeholders comprise current and past recipient groups, conservation umbrella organizations, communitybased conservation groups, federal and provincial government agencies, First Nations and Aboriginal organizations, as well as the general public both domestically and abroad.
+External stakeholders comprise current and past recipient groups, conservation umbrella organizations, community-based conservation groups, federal and provincial government agencies, First Nations and Aboriginal organizations, as well as the general public both domestically and abroad.
+Regular meeting are being held with senior federal and provincial government departmental representatives to update them on the progress, issues and concerns of the Foundation.